gagocarrilloedgar/finance-ai/README.md

 A web application for analyzing financial transactions using AI-powered categorization and visualization.

+## Roadmap

+- [ ] Remove and edit transactions
+- [ ] Model selector
+- [ ] DB sync (with supabase)
+- [ ] Rag store with raw data for long term memory and categorization improvements
+- [ ] Add support for account tagging (where the transactions are coming from)
+- [ ] Add support for wealth data import (Stocks, Bonds, Crypto, etc.)
+- [ ] More data visualization options (Liftime evolution, net worth evolution, most spent categories, etc.)

 ## Features

 - 📁 Upload Excel/PDF bank statements